[Learn Korean I43] ”-는 수밖에 (없다)”, ”-는 중이다”, ”-느니”

 매일같이 피곤하게 (야근하느니) 더 나은 직장으로 옮기는 건 어때요?

-Please read this sentence with a heart of sincere worry for the well-being of the other person.
+Please read this sentence with a heart of sincere worry for the other person’s well-being.

 Homework